MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  Specifies the Azure Active Directory principal for which the database user is being created.
 The *Azure_Active_Directory_principal* can be an Azure Active Directory user, an Azure Active Directory group, or an Azure Active Directory application.
 (Azure Active Directory users cannot have Windows Authentication logins in [!INCLUDE[ssSDS](../../includes/sssds-md.md)]; only database users.)
 The connection string must specify the contained database as the initial catalog.

- For users, you use the full alias of their domain principal.
+ For Azure AD principals, the CREATE USER syntax requires:

+- UserPrincipalName of the Azure AD object for Azure AD Users.

   - `CREATE USER [bob@contoso.com] FROM EXTERNAL PROVIDER;`
   - `CREATE USER [alice@fabrikam.onmicrosoft.com] FROM EXTERNAL PROVIDER;`

- For security groups, you use the *Display Name* of the security group.
-For the *Nurses* security group, you would use:
+- DisplayName of Azure AD object for Azure AD Groups and Azure AD Applications.
+If you had the *Nurses* security group, you would use:

   - `CREATE USER [Nurses] FROM EXTERNAL PROVIDER;`

  For more information, see [Connecting to SQL Database By Using Azure Active Directory Authentication](https://azure.microsoft.com/documentation/articles/sql-database-aad-authentication).